tsvallender/tsvallender.github.io/_posts/2018-09-13-compression-tension-stress-strain.markdown

 $$\sigma = \frac{F}{A}$$</div>

-Stress in SI unite is N m<sup>-2</sup>.
+Stress in SI units is N m<sup>-2</sup>.
 This is the same as the unit _pascal_, or Pa, used to measure pressure.
 As this is generally very low it is often scaled to mm or MN.

+During testing it is common to use _engineering stress_.
+This always uses the cross-sectional area of the original sample, discounting any changes that take place during the testing.

 ### Strength